Pokecord-Official/Pokecord-Guide/commands/gyms.md

 ## Eligibility

-To fight or claim a gym, you must have a minimum of `15` AI battle win streak.
-This ensures that only experienced trainers can compete for gym leadership.
+To fight or claim a gym, you must have a minimum of `6` Pokémon in your battle party.

 :::tip
 The [battle generation](/commands/battle.md#battle-actions) for gym battles is decided by the gym leader's party.